Is Painted Furniture Dead? Or is Painted Furniture Here to Stay?

 Everywhere you turn, everyone and their Mama is painting furniture.
-It’s become so popular that even places like Home Goods has been biting off of the “DIY furniture” look.
+It’s become so popular that even places like Home Goods have been biting off of the “DIY furniture” look.
 If you were to stand them side-by-side, you’d probably not be able to tell the difference (until you pull the drawer open, only to have the cheapie Home Goods one nearly fall over.
 HA!).

 So it’s kind of counterintuitive for me to ask, but….

 Related: When Should You NOT Paint Wood Furniture?

 I confess that I’ve been doing less furniture painting projects.

 There are a couple reasons why I’ve been painting less furniture even though I know people love them so much.

 First, I am running out of places to put my pieces.
 I started this blog when we moved into our old 1973 house and it needed fixing up and rooms filled.
 I ran off to the thrift store to find all the best pieces I could refinish and put into our home (see my project gallery).

 Well, now that rooms are getting full and since I don’t sell my pieces (and because my garage is looking like something from Hoarders: DIY Blogger Style), well, I have been focusing more on making smaller crafts (like this DIY drink holder and my pretty little DIY wooden notebook) that take up less space.
 I still do furniture, just not quite so much.

 But I admit that painted furniture was beginning to bother me.

 Everywhere I looked, there was painted furniture online–people slapping coats of paint on something, roughing it up with big patches of sandpaper, slathering on dark wax to make it look old and dirty and calling it artistic.
 Pretty soon, it all just started to look the same and I wasn’t as inspired anymore.
 I began turning to more creative outlets like learning to make stuff with power tools so that I could expand my creativity beyond just painting thrifted furniture.